 Throughout April: National Pet Month

 National Pet Month aims to promote responsible pet ownership and offers an opportunity to highlight the vital role veterinary pathologists play in preventing, diagnosing and treating diseases in domestic animals.
-Find out how to become a veterinary pathologist, check out our video of an interview with veterinary pathologist Alex Civello and download our dog-breeding activity resource, Paws for Thought
+Find out how to become a veterinary pathologist, check out our interview with veterinary pathologist, Alex Civello, and download our dog breeding activity resource, Paws for thought.

-WHO celebrates World Immunization Week (WIW) every year to raise awareness of the importance of immunisation in preventing diseases and protecting life.
-The College has a number of public engagement activities related to immunisation including Blossom the Cow and Give it a Shot.
+The World Health Organization celebrates World Immunization Week every year to raise awareness of the importance of immunisation in preventing diseases and protecting life.
+The College has a number of public engagement activities related to immunisation including Blossom the cow and Give it a shot.

 May